jodihum/needledrop/README.md

 One thing I am not too happy with is having to import SwiftUI into some of my View Models because of the ViewBuilders.
 If anyone has better suggestions please let me know.
 Thanks.

+Please note, this app will only work if you have non-DRM-protected songs in the music library on your phone.